jina-ai/jina/docs/tutorials/video-qa.md

 ```

 With the subtitles of the videos, we further need a QA model.
 The input to the QA model usually has two parts, namely
 the question and the context.
 The context denotes the candidate texts that contain the answers.
-To save the
+In our case, the context corresponds to the subtitles from which the answers are extracted.

-computation cost, we want to have the context as short as possible.
+To save the computational cost, we want to have the context as short as possible.
 To generate such contexts, one can use either traditional information sparse vectors or dense vectors.
 In this example, we decide to use the dense vectors that are shipped together with the QA model.

 ```{admonition} Note